 Revolut was started in the UK in 2015 by founders Nikolay Storonsky and Vlad Yatsenko, offering only money transfer and exchange services.
 By 2016 it had 100,000 personal customers, and in 2017 it launched Revolut Business and crypto trading.
 A European banking licence was granted in 2018, and 2019 saw it expand into Australia and Singapore.
-By 2020 it had expanded to the United States and reached a 10 million personal customers milestone.
+By 2020 it had expanded to the United States and reached the 10 million personal customers milestone.

 How to transfer money with Revolut

 - Step 1: Open up a Revolut personal account by signing up via the Revolut app.
-This should only take a few minutes and can be completed from your Apple or Android mobile phone.
+This should take a few minutes and can be completed from your Apple or Android mobile phone.
 You'll need to choose between a Standard, Premium or Metal account.
 (See more about costs below).

 - Step 2: Add money to your Revolut account via a bank transfer or debit card.

-- Step 3: You can now send money from your Revolut account an overseas bank account held by your family or friends, by selecting 'Payments' and then 'Transfer', and supplying the required recipient, currency and amount details.
+- Step 3: You can now send money from your Revolut account, an overseas bank account held by your family or friends, by selecting 'Payments' and then 'Transfer' and supplying the required recipient, currency and amount details.

 Currencies and countries supported